Accommodation (also known as focusing)

 A visual defect that affects approximately 1-2% of the population.
 Amblyopia involves lowered visual acuity (clarity) and/or poor muscle control in one eye.
 The result is often a loss of stereoscopic vision and binocular depth perception.
 Vision therapy can benefit this condition, but early detection is very important.
 For many years, it was thought that amblyopia (lazy eye) was only amenable to treatment during the “critical period”.
 This is the period up to age seven or eight years.
 Current research has conclusively demonstrated that effective treatment can take place at any age, but the length of the treatment period increases dramatically the longer the condition has existed prior to treatment.
 Research has also demonstrated that patients with amblyopia are more likely to sustain injuries resulting in the loss of their good eye than individuals with two good eyes.
 Amblyopia is one of the many reasons that early childhood eye examinations are essential.

-A distortion in the vision caused by irregular shape of the eye or its components.
+A distortion in the vision caused by the irregular shape of the eye or its components.
 E.g. Instead of being perfectly round, the eye is a rugby ball shape.
+This causes light to focus at multiple different planes and can result in distortion of images, streaking of lights, or glare.
+Sometimes this can lead to eye strain as the focusing system attempts to adjust between multiple focal points.

 The ability to process that which is heard.
 Although hearing may be perfectly normal. one may have difficulty in making sense of what one has heard.
 The auditory and visual systems need to work together to allow efficient learning.